 Zero Food Waste is a project at UCL that aims to tackle food waste on campus.
-We re-distribute food from where it is in excess to where it is in need: from UCL cafés to homeless shelters.
+We redistribute food from where it is in excess to where it is in need: from UCL cafés to homeless shelters and surplus food bank.

 At Engineers Without Borders, we aim to inspire young students to love science.
 Going to classes and working at education fairs, we run fun activities to give a more practical and hands on approach to the science that are taught to students in the classroom.

-Headucate aims to tackle mental health stigma and end discrimination by running interactive workshops in schools around London!
-We will be working with Year 9 students and are looking for enthusiastic volunteers to join our team - no prior experience/knowledge required!
+Headucate UCL aims to tackle mental health stigma and end discrimination by running interactive workshops in schools around London!
+We will be working with school children and are looking for enthusiastic volunteers to join our team - no prior experience/knowledge required!

 Are you passionate about widening participation in medicine and allied health professions?
 Do you love teaching or want to develop your teaching skills?
 If so, then this is the project for you!